Unipisa/Softi-Workbench/additional-materials/workplace/tentativeListOfWikimediaItems.md

 Wikidata items to be created (to the best of my knowlegde) are identified as Q*xxx.

 In the statements, I use braces to pair the name and value of a property.
+The same for the fields of an uploaded image or video.

 ## Wikidata entities to be created for the Softi story

+Category:

+Question:

-Wikidata item: Q*1
+Item: Q*1
 * Label: Softi
 * Description: An early programming exercise in Numerical Analysis.
 * Statements